SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/migration.md

 ### Assign to an Ingest Budget

-Assignment to an Ingest Budget is not supported by Opentelemetry Collector.
+Assignment to an Ingest Budget is not supported by OpenTelemetry Collector.

 ### Time Zone